Where Have You Been: North America

 "Where Have You Been" debuted at number 64 on the Radio Songs chart on May 12, 2012.
-On June 16, 2012, the song peaked at number nine, with a 17% increase to a total of 64 million audience impressions.
+On June 16, 2012, the song peaked at number 9, with a 17% increase to a total of 64 million audience impressions.
 With this chart entry, "Where Have You Been" became Rihanna's 19th top ten on the chart, surpassing Lil Wayne, who has 18 top tens.
 On the Hot R&B/Hip-Hop Songs chart, "Where Have You Been" peaked at number 56.
-It peaked at number three on the Pop Songs chart.
-"Where Have You Been" also peaked at number five on Billboards Songs of the Summer, and number 32 on the Tropical Songs chart.
+It peaked at number 3 on the Pop Songs chart.
+"Where Have You Been" also peaked at number 5 on Billboards Songs of the Summer, and number 32 on the Tropical Songs chart.
 On July 1, 2015, "Where Have You Been" was certified four times platinum by the Recording Industry Association of America (RIAA), denoting shipments of over 4,000,000 copies.
-In Canada, "Where Have You Been" peaked at number five.
+In Canada, "Where Have You Been" peaked at number 5.

 Oceania and Europe

 "Where Have You Been" made its chart debut on the Australian Singles Chart on December 4, 2011, at number 46.
 It re-entered the chart at number 25 four months later, following its single release confirmation.
-The song peaked at number six in its sixth week on the chart.
-It was certified double platinum by the Australian Recording Industry Association (ARIA), denoting sales of 210,000 copies.
+The song peaked at number 6 in its sixth week on the chart.
+It was certified 7× platinum by the Australian Recording Industry Association (ARIA), denoting 490,000 equivalent units.
 "Where Have You Been" debuted on the New Zealand Singles Chart on April 2, 2012, at number 19.
-The song later peaked at number four for two consecutive weeks.
-It has been certified platinum by the Recording Industry Association of New Zealand (RIANZ), for shipments of over 15,000 copies.
+The song later peaked at number 4 for two consecutive weeks.
+It has been certified triple platinum by Recorded Music NZ (RMNZ), for sales of over 90,000 units.

-Upon the release of Talk That Talk, "Where Have You Been" charted at numbers eight and sixty-one on the UK Dance Chart and UK Singles Chart on November 28, 2011, respectively.
+Upon the release of Talk That Talk, "Where Have You Been" charted at numbers 8 and 61 on the UK Dance Chart and UK Singles Chart on November 28, 2011, respectively.
 After the release of the music video, it re-entered the singles chart at number 21, and the dance chart at three, respectively.
-The following week, it jumped into the top ten of the singles chart at number eight, and topped the dance charts, marking Rihanna's third number one on the chart, following "Who's That Chick?" with David Guetta (2010), and "We Found Love" with Calvin Harris (2011).
-With this, it became the singer's first number one as a solo lead artist, and gave her number ones in three consecutive years.
+The following week, it jumped into the top ten of the singles chart at number 8, and topped the dance charts, marking Rihanna's third number 1 on the chart, following "Who's That Chick?" with David Guetta (2010), and "We Found Love" with Calvin Harris (2011).
+With this, it became the singer's first number 1 as a solo lead artist, and gave her number 1 singles in three consecutive years.
 It sold 422,200 copies in the UK in 2012.
 "Where Have You Been" has also charted in other European countries including in the top ten in Belgium, Denmark, France, Greece, Hungary, Ireland, and Norway.
 In Italy, the highest position on the chart is 23.